SimonSubokLee/ston-docs-son/admin/intro.kr.rst

 Usually a test or pilot service starts with a couple of servers.
 As the service begins to grow, the number of servers also increases accordingly.
 Content renewal is meticulously carried out on one server at a time.
 It might be a laborious task, but managing the system is not a big deal at this point.

 As the service begins to expand with even more users and data, managing each server one by one becomes more difficult.
-Hence, high cost storage for collecting data in one system should be introduced (NAS, SAN, DAS, etc).
+Thus, high cost storage for collecting data in one system should be introduced (NAS, SAN, DAS, etc).
 High priced but reliable storage systems make content renewal easier because servers can automatically acquire updated content from the storage.

 Now, what about when the service is exploding?
 An increased number of servers requires more data from storage and causes data transfer overload on the storage.
 In order to resolve the data transfer overload issue, extremely expensive storage that can support higher bandwidth should be considered.
 However, investing an excessive amount of the budget on storage may be questioned.